 Make a gift to the Jewish Community Foundation with your Individual Retirement Account (IRA).

-The Charitable IRA Rollover allows individuals 701⁄2 and older to transfer up to \$100,000 from an IRA to a public charity (including the Jewish Community Foundation) without triggering federal income taxes today or estate tax in the future.
+The Charitable IRA Rollover allows individuals 701⁄2 and older to transfer up to \$105,000 from an IRA to a public charity (such as the Jewish Community Foundation) without triggering federal income taxes today or estate tax in the future.
 If married, each spouse is eligible for the tax-free IRA transfer.

-Please note: this legislation does not allow for funds to be transferred into a Donor Advised Fund.
+Please note: current Charitable IRA Rollover legislation does not allow for funds to be transferred into a Donor Advised Fund.
 We encourage you to seek advice from your professional advisor before you make a charitable IRA rollover gift.

 Donors may hear various terms relating to Charitable IRA Rollovers.
-A required minimum distribution (RMD) is the minimum amount one must withdraw from their IRA each year, generally when they reach age 73 (age updated for 2023).
-A qualified charitable distribution (QCD) is an otherwise taxable distribution from an IRA owned by an individual, age 701⁄2 or over, that is paid directly from the IRA to a qualified charity.
+A Required Minimum Distribution (RMD) is the minimum amount one must withdraw from their IRA each year, generally when they reach age 73 (age updated for 2023).
+A distribution is an otherwise taxable distribution from an IRA owned by an individual, age 701/2 or over, unless it is paid directly from the IRA to a qualified charity.

-Thus, the charitable IRA Rollover is a special provision allowing particular donors of age 701⁄2 and above to make a QCD - a transfer of IRA assets directly to public charities like the Jewish Community Foundation - thereby excluding that amount from taxable income and counting toward their RMD.
+The charitable IRA Rollover is a special provision allowing donors age 701⁄2 and above to make a Qualified Charitable Distribution - a transfer of IRA assets directly to public charities like the Jewish Community Foundation - thereby excluding that amount from taxable income and counting toward their RMD.